Nutrition for Over 50: A Guide to Protein, Carbohydrates and Fats

 This is by far the most important macronutrient.
 Proteins are the foundation of our cells, tissues and organs.
 They are essential for our blood, muscles, organs, hormones and hair.
 While the body can survive without eating carbohydrates and it can last for extended periods without eating fat, a lack of protein in your diet will cause degeneration of your muscle tissue and organs, and if the condition is severe and left untreated it may eventually lead to death.
 Knowing how important protein is to the body, it is vitally important to ensure that we have adequate protein in our diets.

 Several studies have shown that the recommended daily amount of protein i.e. 0.8 grams of protein for every kilogram or 2.2 pounds of bodyweight, isn’t adequate for seniors especially those of us who have active and healthy lifestyles.
 In fact, those of us who engage in sports or workout regularly will lose lean muscle mass on the recommended amounts of protein.
 For those of us who have active lifestyles, increasing the recommended daily amount of protein will ensure we maintain lean muscle tissue.
-For example, I weigh about 70 kg or 154 pounds and am fairly active, engaging in power walking 6 days a week plus resistance circuit training 3 times a week.
+For example, I weigh about 70 kg or 154 pounds and am fairly active, engaging in brisk walking 5 to 6 days a week plus resistance circuit training 3 times a week.
 To ensure that I have enough protein for daily maintenance and most importantly, not lose lean muscle mass I would need about 80 to 100 grams of protein every day.

 Sources of Protein